Rahel-Baig-Moghal/React_useState/README.md

 - `decrease`: Decrements the `count` by 1.
 - The `App` component renders the current `count` and two buttons to increase and decrease the counter.

+## Contributing

+If you want to contribute to this project, feel free to submit a pull request or open an issue.